2025–26 Vanderbilt Commodores men's basketball team

-The 2025–26 Vanderbilt Commodores men's basketball team represents Vanderbilt University during the 2025–26 NCAA Division I men's basketball season.
-The team is led by second-year head coach Mark Byington and play their home games at Memorial Gymnasium located in Nashville, Tennessee as a member of the Southeastern Conference.
+The 2025–26 Vanderbilt Commodores men's basketball team represented Vanderbilt University during the 2025–26 NCAA Division I men's basketball season.
+The team was led by second-year head coach Mark Byington, and played their home games at Memorial Gymnasium located in Nashville, Tennessee as a member of the Southeastern Conference.

 Previous season

 The Commodores finished the 2024–25 season 20–13, 8–10 in SEC play, to finish in a four way tied for 9th place.
 As No. 12 seed in the SEC tournament they lost in the first round to Texas.
-They received an at-large bid to the NCAA tournament as a No. 10 seed in the East Region where they lost in the first round to Saint Mary's.
+They received an at-large bid to the NCAA tournament as a No. 10 seed in the East Region, where they lost in the first round to Saint Mary's.